- Cybersecurity, Cybercrime, & Incident Response

 - U.S. District Court, Southern District of New York

 Sharon O'Shaughnessy focuses her practice on white collar criminal litigation and regulatory enforcement defense.
 She has represented companies and individuals accused of business crimes, public corruption, securities law violations, and fraudulent practices by the U.S. Attorney’s Office, U.S. Securities and Exchange Commission, FINRA, and State Attorneys General.
 Ms. O’Shaughnessy is also experienced in complex commercial litigation and has represented numerous corporations and individuals in disputes involving business divorce, fraud, and other contractual issues.
-In 2017, 2018, and 2019, Ms. O’Shaughnessy was recognized as a New York "Rising Star" in the area of Criminal Defense: White Collar by Super Lawyers.
+From 2017–2020, Ms. O’Shaughnessy has been recognized as a New York "Rising Star" in the area of Criminal Defense: White Collar by Super Lawyers.

 Since 2014, Ms. O’Shaughnessy has served as a Volunteer Attorney for the New York City Bar Association's Legal Clinic for the Homeless, providing advice, advocacy, and representation to residents of homeless shelters on a variety of matters related to state and federal public benefits, shelter placements, and domestic violence issues.
 Ms. O’Shaughnessy is also a Volunteer Attorney for the New York State Courts Access to Justice Program, dispensing legal advice to unrepresented litigants appearing in the New York State Courts.
 In 2017, Ms. O’Shaughnessy was recognized for her distinguished pro bono service to the New York State Courts Access to Justice Program at a ceremony hosted by the New York State Unified Court System Office for Justice Initiatives, New York State Bar Association, and New York County Lawyers’ Association.